python-discord/code-jam-6/inquisitive-investigators/README.md

 - Create files and directories to utilize with the built in editor, terminal and file explorer.

-- Rename and Copy files and directories across your browser
+- Rename and Copy files and directories across your browser.

 ## Installation